sorin-ionescu/prezto/modules/pacman/README.md

 --------

-To enable a Pacman frontend, for example, [Yaourt][2], add the following line to *zshrc*:
+To enable a Pacman frontend, for example, [Yaourt][2], add the following line to *zpreztorc*:

     zstyle ':prezto:module:pacman' frontend 'yaourt'

-If you have enabled color globally in *zshrc*, you may disable it for certain commands.
+If you have enabled color globally in *zpreztorc*, you may disable it for certain commands.

-To disable `yaourt` highlighting, add the following line to *zshrc*:
+To disable `yaourt` highlighting, add the following line to *zpreztorc*:

     zstyle ':prezto:module:pacman:yaourt' color 'no'